-The Company estimated the fair value of the asset retirement obligation for the Maybrun Property to be \$1,350,000 (2021 - \$nil).
+The Company estimated the fair value of the asset retirement obligation for the Maybrun Property to be \$1,600,000 at December 31, 2023 (2022 - \$1,350,000).
 The fair value of the liability was determined to be equal to the estimated remediation costs.
 The Company is still in the early stages of developing a remediation plan, which will then require approval from the relevant governmental authorities.
 Due to the early stages of the remediation plan, the Company is unable to predict with any precision the timing of the cash flow related to the reclamation activities.
-The Company anticipates the reclamation activities and related costs to occur over a significant period of time, with the majority of the expenditures expected to occur from 2024 onwards.
+The Company anticipates the reclamation activities and related costs to occur over a significant period of time, with the majority of the expenditures expected to occur from 2025 onwards.